-There are still relatively few studies focusing on ED-XRF performance and measurements on quartz substrates.
-Chiari et al. (2018) investigated the absorption on quartz substrates by using ED-XRF and particle-induced X-ray emission (PIXE) by comparing PM10 samples collected on Teflon and quartz substrates.
-The shown limits of detection (LODs) were significantly higher on quartz substrates, but good correlations between measurements on the two substrates suggest that average correction factors can be used for ED-XRF application on quartz substrates.
+The studies focusing on ED-XRF performance and measurements on quartz substrates are yet relatively few.
+Chiari et al., (2018) investigated the absorption on quartz substrates by using ED-XRF and Particle Induced X-ray Emission (PIXE) by comparing PM10 samples collected on Teflon and quartz substrates.
+The showed limits of detection (LODs) were significantly higher on quartz substrates, but good correlations between measurements on the two substrates, suggesting that average correction factors can be used for ED-XRF application on quartz substrates.
 However, the light elements (Na, Mg, Al, and Si) were not included in the analysis.
-Okuda et al. (2013) showed that the ED-XRF can be successfully applied to the determination of 12 elements (not including the light ones) on quartz filters.
-In Manousakas et al. (2013), 10 elements were determined on PM10 samples collected on both substrates with significant greater uncertainty on quartz substrates compared to Teflon.
-Yatkin et al. (2012) compared standardless ED-XRF analysis of 13 elements with ICP-MS analysis on Teflon and quartz filters and showed that, using appropriate correction factors, the results on quartz filters were also reasonable for Al. Similar conclusions were also obtained by Steinhoff et al. (2000) comparing ED-XRF analysis with atomic spectrometric methods such as graphite furnace atomic absorption spectroscopy (GF-AAS) and inductively coupled plasma optical emission spectroscopy (ICP-OES).
-Gupta et al. (2021) compared measurements of seven elements using power-adapted wavelength-dispersive (WD)-XRF with flame atomic absorption spectrometry (FAAS) on PM{2.5} samples collected on quartz filters.
+Okuda et al. (2013) showed that the ED-XRF can be successfully applied to the determination of twelve elements (not including the light ones) on quartz filters.
+In Manousakas et al. (2013), ten elements were determined on $PM{10}$ samples collected on both substrates with significant greater uncertainty on quartz substrates compared to Teflon.
+Yatkin et al. (2012) compared standardless ED-XRF analysis of thirteen elements with ICP-MS analysis on Teflon and quartz filters and showed that, using appropriate correction factors, the results on quartz filters were also reasonable for Al. Similar conclusions were also obtained by Steinhoff et al. (2000) comparing ED-XRF analysis with atomic spectrometric methods such as graphite furnace atomic absorption spectroscopy (GF-AAS) and inductively coupled plasma optical emission spectroscopy (ICP-OES).
+(GF-AAS- and ICP-OES).
+Gupta et al. (2021) compared measurements of seven elements using power-adapted wavelength dispersive WD-XRF with flame atomic absorption spectrometry (FAAS) on PM2.5 samples collected on quartz filters.
 Their results showed a good correlation for five elements (Al, Ca, Fe, K, and Na) and limited or negligible correlation for Ni and Zn.

-To address the gaps in current research, the main objectives of this work were the following: (i) to investigate limits of detection and repeatability of ED-XRF measurements of different elements contained in daily PM{10} samples collected on both substrates (Teflon and quartz); (ii) to intercompare the concentrations of elements measured by ED-XRF and PIXE by different laboratories on daily PM{10} samples collected on Teflon filters; and (iii) to investigate the potentiality of ED-XRF to measure the concentration of 20 elements, including the light ones (i.e. Na, Mg, and Al), on quartz substrates, determining the correction factors necessary to adapt the calibration usually done for Teflon to quartz substrates.
+To address the gaps in current research, the main objectives of this work were: (i) to investigate limits of detection and repeatability of ED-XRF measurement of different elements contained in daily $PM{10}$ samples collected on both substrates (Teflon and quartz); (ii) to intercompare the concentrations of elements measured by ED-XRF and PIXE by different laboratories on daily $PM{10}$ samples collected on Teflon filters; (iii) to investigate the potentiality of ED-XRF to measure the concentration of 20 elements, including the light ones (i.e. Na, Mg, and Al), on quartz substrates, determining the correction factors necessary to adapt the calibration usually done for Teflon to quartz substrates.